 Academic articles undergo a double-blind peer review process.
 This process can be lengthy (up to 12 weeks); and reviews may recommend revision and resubmission.
 Please see the Editorial Policies for further details on the peer review process.

-Submissions of commentary, reviews and correspondence are assessed by the editorial office and editorial review board; every effort is made to provide responses within 8-12 weeks from submission.
+Submissions of commentary, reviews and correspondence are assessed by the editorial office and editorial review board; every effort is made to provide responses within 8 to 12 weeks from submission.

 Book reviews should include the full title, author, publisher, year of publication and ISBN details of the work being reviewed.
 If submitting an unsolicited book review please provide a cover image of the title.